b9lab/cosmos-ibc-docker/separate/README.md

 Jump into checkers container:

 ```
-$ docker exec -it checkersb bash
+$ docker exec -it checkers bash
 ```

 let the test script create and play a game: